 Whether you’re considering a home purchase or refinancing your current loan, it can be tough to separate fact from fiction when evaluating mortgage offers.
 From rates and fees to strange acronyms and fine print, there’s a lot to sift through.
 Sometimes the offers you get in the mail or online come from companies that don’t have your best financial interests at heart.

-Here’s a look at five signs a mortgage offer might be too good to be true:
+Here’s a look at four signs a mortgage offer might be too good to be true:

 Lenders might try to snag customers by flashing an ultra-low interest rate.
 That super-low interest rate could be legit – except it probably isn’t for the loan you think it is.